cgrohler3/JIB-4344-ScrapTech/README.md

-# Materials Collection Dashboard to Assist Scraplanta with Donation Activities
+# ScrapApp: Donation Tracker created for Scraplanta
 This application supports the non-profit Scraplanta by innovating their donation intake process as well as by providing multiple avenues for visualizing the impact they have through receiving donations.

 **The open-source license chosen for this project is: GNU GPLv3**
 # 🔧 Technologies Used
 ## Frontend: React Native/Expo
-React Native along with the Expo framework provides an optimal way of developing an application across platforms (iOS, Android, Web) within a single development environment.
-Expo Go allows for testing for the application on native devices without deploying the application.
+React Native along with the Expo framework provides an optimal way of developing a mobile application.
+Expo Go allows for testing the application on native devices without deploying the application.
 ## Backend: Firebase
 Firebase brings simplicity to the management of backend functionality and communication between our application and database, especially in the long-term.
-It allows us to enable essential operations, such as logging/retrieving donations, creating data visualizations.
+It allows us to enable essential operations such as logging/retrieving donations and creating data visualizations.

 ## Database: Firebase Firestore
 Firestore meets the cost needs for the application while offering a powerful cloud database that can be scaled as needed.
 It also requires very little maintenance, and provides built-in security and authentication/authorization features that help make it secure and powerful.

 # 📄 Release Notes
-## v0.4.0 Release
+## v1.0 Release
 ### Features
+#### Log Donations
++ Stores donations in Firestore database upon saving.
++ Created required donation fields: zip code, item name, quantity, weight, category
++ Created optional donation fields: donor name and email
++ Added request to confirm donation details.
++ Added alert upon successful donation logging.
++ Added alert upon missing input fields.
++ Added ‘clear’ button to empty user inputs.
++ Included timestamp field linked to saved donation.
+#### View Donations
++ Provided a collection of donations made in the last 48 hours.
++ Added ‘retrieve donations’ button to query database.
++ Included red trash icon on each donation.
++ Listed a summary of each donation.
++ Added ability to delete a donation.
++ Included confirmation request for donation deletion.
++ Added alert upon successful deletion.
-#### Category Data Bar Graph
+#### Zip Codes Data View
++ Added dropdown to select a zip code.
-+ Added Option to swap between category and zip code data visualizations.
++ Added chart to display zip code data.
-#### Top Zip Codes List
++ Populated pie charts with different colors for each category.
++ Added legend for pie charts.
++ Listed zip code donation count.
++ Listed zip code total weight.
++ Added ‘clear’ button to remove user selection.
+#### Categories Data View
++ Created dropdown for category filtering.
++ Created dropdown for time period filtering.
++ Supplied bar chart according to user filtering.
++ Added labels to chart
++ Displayed zip code contributions to selected categories over selected time frames.
++ Provided category summary with total donation quantities and total weight.
-+ Displayed zip codes contributing the highest number of donations in a selected category.
++ Listed top zip codes and corresponding weights for the selected category.
-+ Added zip code contributions to category collection in Firestore.
++ Added ‘clear’ button to remove user selections.
-#### UI Updates
-+ Displayed Log Donation fields as optional.
-+ Zoom icon replaced spyglass for improved user experience (Heat Map).
-+ Visibility toggle for password input.
-### Bug Fixes
--Added instructions to Home Screen.<br/>
--Corrected Category Options in Log Donation.<br/>
--Included Colors for all categories in Pie Chart visuals.
-### Known Issues
--UI and funtionality issues with IOS devices. <br/>
--Materials bar chart selection on Zip Codes tab need to be preshed twice to display chart.<br/>
--Scrolling issues are present when displaying certain charts (bar charts, pie charts).
-## v0.3.0 Release
-### Features
-#### Donation Density (Heat) Map
+#### Heat Map
-+ Added protected routing to allow only employees to access Heat Map.
-+ Utilized React Maps to create a Heat Map of logged donations per zipcode, where intensities represent weight of all donations.
++ Utilized React Maps to create a Heat Map of logged donations per zip code, where intensities represent weight of all donations.
-+ Added Refresh option to allow users to refresh the map by pulling new data.
++ Added refresh option to allow users to refresh the map by pulling new data.
 + Added Zoom option to allow users to toggle between Local (ATL), State (GA), and Country (USA) views for better overview of donations in the Heat Map.
++ Populated heat map with pressable icons, allowing for zip codes and totals to be identified.
+#### Home Screen
++ Added Scraplanta logo.
++ Displayed a greeting for the user.
++ Added button to link externally to calendly services for booking appointments.
-#### Password Recovery
+#### Account Screen
++ Added Scraplanta logo.
++ Added input fields for email and password.
++ Included ‘forgot password’ for recovery email option.
++ Added hidden toggle for password field.
++ Provided option to register user.
-+ Created "Forgot Password" option to allow registered users to reset their password.
++ Provided option to login user.
++ Added error alert messages.
+#### Usability / Quality of Life
-+ Configured Firebase to send emails to users for password recovery.
++ Added navigation bar to route to all screens.
++ Limited appearance of screens based on user type (employee vs. volunteer).
++ Logout option is available on all screens, allowing users to end their session from any screen, rather than limiting this option to only the home screen.
++ Added buttons to swap between zip code and category charts.
++ Designated optional fields with text and green outlines.
 ### Bug Fixes
--Setup 2-day donation retrieval to reduce excessive reads from database <br/>
--Updated UI for screens to be more visually consistent and pleasing. <br/>
--Added Loading activity to items/screen to allow them to load gracefully.
+- UI fix on Log Donation corrected differences in font between header and content.
+- Pie charts now update upon logging a donation without reloading the app.
+- Removed visual delay in loading user routes in the navigation bar.
+- Stopped view donations from querying the whole database and causing too many reads.
+- Fixed Scraplanta logo appearing only partially on the screen.
+- Changed error messages from being a catch all to being specific and giving guidance.
+- Fixed category options in log donation failing to save due to ‘/’ character by replacing with ‘&’.
+- Added loading activity to screens to prevent visual errors.
+- Fixed UI consistency across screens.
+- Replaced heat map spyglass icon with zoom icon to avoid confusing users.
+- Added enough colors for all categories to be represented in pie charts.
+- Fixed bug requiring zip code dropdown to be pressed twice to display charts.
 ### Known Issues
--Application is volatile on iOS devices in both UI and functionality, specifically Heat Maps.

-## v0.2.0 Release
-### Features
-#### Donation Visualization By Zip Code
-+ Added taskbar navigation to show new screen for Zip Codes.
-+ Dyanmic Pie Chart that's updated based on selected zip code, which details the category breakdown of donations received from that zip code.
-+ Visualization also shows total quantity and weight for selected zip code.
-#### Global Logout
-+ Logout option is available on all screens, allowing users to end their session from any screen, rather than limiting to only the home screen.
-#### Protected/User-Specific Routes
-+ Users are shown application screens based on user type: Volunteer or Employee.
-+ Employees can view employee-specific screens, like Zip Codes, while Volunteers cannot.
-### Bug Fixes
--Login error messages are more informative and capture more error states. <br/>
--UI changes to allow Scraplanta logo to be displayed fully.
-### Known Issues
--No built-in process for recovery/renewal of forgotten passwords. <br/>
--Inconsisent font/UI styling between screen header and content. <br/>
--Empty Home Screen, needs to be updated to be more informative for User/Employee. <br>
--Pie Chart is not automatically refreshed after new donation logging for selected zip code. <br>
--User-Specific Routes for Employee load after a slight delay, will need to optimize. <br>
--Application doesn't allow for two Users, regardless of type, to have the same Email. <br>
--View Donations screen queries entire "donations" collection, leading to higher # of reads, needs to be updated. <br/>

-## v0.1.0 Release
-### Features
-#### Account Creation / Sign In
-+ A simplistic way of authenticating users via Firebase was created.
-Currently, accounts can be registered using an email and password, and accessed using same credentials in the login process.
-+ Additional alerts have been added to notify user of any errors encountered during login/register process.
-Ex: Invalid Credentials/User not registered.
-#### Log Donations
-+ Donation logging is fully functional with a variety of fields stored to the Firestore database.
-New fieldss include email, zipcode, and timestamp of donation logging, and a confirmation request is provided.
-### Bug Fixes
--UI updates to Donation Retrieval. <br/>
--UI updates for Log Donation.
-### Known Issues
--Authentication persistance seems to affect login error messages.

-## v0.0.0 Release
-### Features
-#### Logging Donations Base Functionality
-+ This feature was chosen for demonstration of the tech stack as it is perhaps the most crucial feature of the application.
-It is the only feature that writes to the database (firestore).
-It allows for interaction with the UI on the front end (react native) that communicates to the backend (javascript), ensuring the entire stack's proficiency is demonstrated for our application's 0.0.0 release.

-### Bug Fixes
--N/A
-### Known Issues
-- Becasue our application is being developed for mobile platforms, Expo's development server on the web is not optimized and has some broken UI.
-However, the application, for the purposes of the artifact demo, works on mobile.

-# ⚙️ Installation
-1. Clone the Repository
-2. Install required dependecies
-3. For developers, add "lib" folder in "frontend/src/ScrapApp" and add "firebaseConfig.js" file in "lib" folder.
-Then, populate .js file with configuration code (as provided by Scraplanta).

-# ♻️ Run the ScrapApp
-1. Run the app
-+ Navigate to frontend/src/ScrapApp from powershell or any CLI.
-+ From the same CLI, run "npx expo start"
-2. Acces the app on Expo Go (Mobile) by scanning provided QR code or press 'w' key to view web version.
+- Since the app was designed for android tablets, the UI is imperfect and the heat map is non-functional on iOS devices.
+- Heat map centers itself upon first press of zoom, and then functions properly following this.
+- While zip code input is limited to 5 digit integers, zip codes that do not exist are accepted in donation logging and taint the database.
+- If all donations in view donations are deleted/empty, the green container still appears.
+- Zip codes data view reloads on every visit, so colors may change when navigating away and back from this screen within the application.
+- Deleting documents after donations have been logged with floating values (decimals) may cause undesired behavior. [e.g. 0.2 displaying as 0.20000000000001]
+- Categories data view chart is not intuitively scrollable.
+- There is no current method to edit donations, only to delete and then enter correctly.